• Skip to primary navigation

 Oat flour is exceptionally easy to make.
 There are two simple steps:

-1. Put oats in a high-speed blender and blend until they become a fine powder consistency (45 seconds to 1 minute depending on your blender).
+1. Put oats in a high-speed blender and blend until they become a fine powder consistency (1-2 minutes depending on your blender).
+I don’t recommend using a lower quality blender or food processor here.
+It won’t get the oat flour fine enough.

 flour in a blender